Vailoatai, American Samoa: 20th century

 In 1934, the Marist Le'alā School for boys opened up in the area between Vailoatai and Taputimu.
 The school, however, is no longer in existence.

-During World War II, U.S. Marines built an airstrip that spanned Leone, Vailoatai and Taputimu.
+During World War II, U.S. Marines built an airstrip that spanned Leone, Vailoa-uta and Taputimu.
+The whole area was leased by the American Samoa Government and the federal government to construct a back-up airstrip for the main airport at Tafuna during World War II.
 It was started early in 1943 - probably in January.
 It was completed on 30 September 1943.

 Unfortunately, the airstrip could not be used due to prevailing winds, which made take-offs difficult.
 Only two planes were able to make use of the airstrip before it was abandoned.
 Government facilities and residential units have since been built over the old airstrip.

 In September 1965, Leone High School was opened in the Vailoa-uta area of the village.
 The school was designed for students from the Western District and transfer students from Manu'a.
 Village elders note that the malae of Vailoa was once located where the high school stands today.